 1 MOA at 500 yards = 5”

-Now, you may still be confused as to what the inch is in reference to when you’re looking down the barrel or scope of your rifle.
+Now, you may still be confused as to what the inch is about when you’re looking down the barrel or scope of your rifle.
 We’ll use our 600-yard example to help you further understand the point of all the MOA talk.

 From the extensive math we did earlier, we found out that 1 MOA at 600 yards=6”.
 Now we can determine how to make adjustments if we aren’t quite on target, based on those 6”.

 Say you need to move your bullet up 18”.
-In order to find out how many MOAs you need to make this adjustment, you will divide 18” by the inches according to what yard you’re at—okay, that just got a little confusing.
+To find out how many MOAs you need to make this adjustment, you will divide 18” by the inches according to what yard you’re at—okay, that just got a little confusing.
 Here’s the math:

 18”/1 MOA or 18”/6” *since 6”=1 MOA at 600 yards*